MiaTothova/PP4/README.md

 11. As a user/regular customer I want to be able to make/ access my booking through my phone or tablet for convenience.

 ### Wireframes
+Initial wireframes were sketched by hand using pen and paper.
+This approach helped me quickly brainstorm ideas, identify key components, and visualize the overall structure of the website.
+Once I had a clearer direction, I recreated the wireframes in Balsamiq to produce a more refined layout.
+During the design phase, some elements were modified to enhance usability and improve the overall user experience.

 Web View
 ![](https://github.com/MiaTothova/PP4/blob/main/Readme-documentation/wireframes/web.png)